 While you probably won’t need to keep the cats separated long term, the items you buy for your new kitten may be used for a while.
 Having separate litter boxes, feeding stations, and resting areas for each cat, even once they are successfully spending time together, can decrease competition and increase the likelihood that your cats will get along with each other.
 Keep this in mind when purchasing items for your kitten’s temporary lodging and deciding how to introduce a new kitten to your home.

-Allow your existing pet cat and your new kitten to become familiar with each other’s scents
+2. Allow them to become familiar with each other’s scents

 When you first bring home your new kitten, set her up in her room.
 This will allow her to become familiar with the location of the litter box and orient herself to her new environment.
 In most cases, your adult cat will soon notice the presence of a new kitten within the home, and the two cats will begin to smell each other and interact under the door.
 This allows the cats to become familiar with each other’s scent with minimal risk of injury.